sguzunov/docs/docs/developers/01_examples/examples.md

 - "Oil and Gas" Example
 - Window Management Example

-## Other Examples
+### Other Examples

 - [Search Provider Example](https://github.com/Glue42/search-provider) - a basic search provider that can be used to return results for custom entities to the Global Search app.

-- [Node.js REST Config Example](https://github.com/Tick42/rest-config-example-node-js) - A simple Node.js REST server, which acts as a remote application, Layout, application preferences and system configuration store.
+- [Node.js REST Config Example](https://github.com/Glue42/rest-config-example-node-js) - A simple Node.js REST server, which acts as a remote application, Layout, application preferences and system configuration store.
 You can use this example to test fetching applications, Layouts, application preferences and system configuration files to [**Glue42 Enterprise**](https://glue42.com/enterprise/) from a remote REST service.

 - [.NET REST Config Example](https://github.com/Tick42/rest-config-example-net) - A simple .NET REST server, which acts as a remote application and Layout store.
 You can use this example to test fetching applications and Layouts configuration files to [**Glue42 Enterprise**](https://glue42.com/enterprise/) from a remote REST service.

-- [Extensions Example](https://github.com/Tick42/glue42-extension-template) - This repo includes functioning extension examples, as well as an extension template for creating and adding your own extensions to web-based apps hosted in [**Glue42 Enterprise**](https://glue42.com/enterprise/).

-- [Testing Example](https://github.com/Tick42/glue-spectron-example) - Here you can get an example web app and tests, which you can use to learn how to test your app within the Glue42 framework.
+- [Testing Example](https://github.com/Glue42/glue42-spectron-example) - Here you can get an example web app and tests, which you can use to learn how to test your app within the Glue42 framework.